Call Us

 What Is Failed Laminectomy Syndrome?

 Despite the surgery, some patients experience ongoing or new symptoms like chronic back pain, leg pain (sciatica), numbness, or weakness.
 This can result from a variety of causes, including scar tissue formation, nerve damage, spinal instability, or other untreated spinal issues.
-FLS is a complex condition that requires thorough evaluation and personalized treatment to address persistent pain and improve function [1].
+FLS is a complex condition that requires thorough evaluation and personalized treatment to address persistent pain and improve function (Manchikanti et al., 2019).

-Symptoms of FLS can vary but often include:
+Symptoms of Failed Laminectomy Syndrome can vary but often include:

 These symptoms can significantly impact daily living and mobility.
 Patients may feel frustrated or discouraged, especially if they hoped surgery would resolve their pain.
-It’s important to understand that FLS is not uncommon and that effective treatment options exist to improve quality of life [1].
+It’s important to understand that FLS is not uncommon and that effective treatment options exist to improve quality of life (Manchikanti et al., 2019).

 What Causes Failed Laminectomy Syndrome?

-- Psychological factors, such as depression or anxiety, which can amplify pain perception [1].
+- Psychological factors, such as depression or anxiety, which can amplify pain perception (Manchikanti et al., 2019).

 Identifying the exact cause requires a comprehensive assessment, as multiple factors often contribute simultaneously.